Anuradha0/World_Weather_Analysis/README.md

 #### World_Weather_Analysis

 ## Overview
 The goal of this project was to generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.
 Then, show those destinations on a marker layer map with pop-up markers.
-Moreover, I used the Google Maps API to come up with one hotel recommendation for each city.
-And lastly, I created a travel itinerary map where I chose 4 neighboor cities to come up with a full travel and directions guide.
+Weather presences were added to identify ideal travel destinations and hotels nearby.
+Four cities were chosen to create a travel itinerary.
+Using Google Maps Directions API, a travel route was created between those four cities and a marker layer was added to the map

 ## Results